 A central theme throughout Jesus' example of living, and one that His true disciples will obey, is to suffer evil rather than to do it, and to be killed rather than to be one of those that kill.
-That any attempt to resist, avenge, or preemptively do violence to others before something gets done to you is the same as being an animal (the exact opposite of the spirit).
+That any attempt to resist, avenge, or preemptively do violence to others before something gets done to you is the same as being an animal obeying its instincts (the exact opposite of the spirit).
 The apostles did not fear the death of their bodies, and were subject to stonings, floggings, slanders, and conspiracies, with Paul willingly going to be decapitated while Peter to be crucified upside down.
 As a matter of fact Paul freely admitted his selfish desire to be freed from his body with the statement "My desire is to depart and be with Christ, for that is far better.
 But to remain in the flesh is more necessary on your account."
 Phil1:23-24.
 Anyone that's truly a servant of Christ in this world will be hated by this world, because the world is evil(John7:7), and runs on the natural instincts which include pride, lust, greed, hunger, jealousy, anger, fight or flight, etc. That's why Peter's epistle directs one to suffer for being righteous in a wicked world, rather than suffering because of sins one has committed; the former deserves reward, while the latter is only justice being served.
 Anyone that is predestined to conform to Christ's example of living and dying will tell the truth to power, even if it mean they risk being hated, harmed, or killed.
 Along with feeding the poor, healing the sick, loving those that hate you, warning where others will end up if they do not repent from their sins, and even disregarding your own family to do these things, that is the example given.

 "I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles."Matt5:39-41